tikv/tikv/code-comment-style.md

     - Do not use lengthy compound words

-    - Do not abbreviate unless it is absolutely necessary
+    - Do not abbreviate unless it is necessary (for readability purposes)

     - "we" can be used only when it means the code writer